 Easy Banana Bread is super simple to throw together on the weekend and grab all week for breakfast.
 Plus it’s super kid-friendly.
-I’m not kidding when I say that this is the BEST banana bread recipe I’ve tasted.
+You’ll be amazed when you see that this is the BEST banana bread recipe you’ll ever taste.

 You can make a few different versions of this banana bread recipe by adding a handful of semi-sweet chocolate chips or a teaspoon of cinnamon to the batter.
-I’ve even added cocoa powder with the all purpose flour to make chocolate banana bread!
-Plus the kids love helping me add the chocolate chips to the bread.
+You could even add cocoa powder with the all purpose flour to make chocolate banana bread!
+Plus the kids will love helping you add the chocolate chips to the bread.

 The real secret to this banana bread recipe is the sour cream.
 That coupled with the mashed bananas is what makes this the most MOIST banana bread you’ll ever have in your life.
 You can use low fat sour cream to cut back on some of the calories, or swap it out entirely for applesauce, but you’ll lose some of the insanely soft texture.

 To get that great banana flavor in your banana bread recipe, you want the bananas to be as brown as possible, without becoming rotten.
 It’s the delicate balance between over-ripe brown and way too mushy brown.
 Your bananas should be completely brown with practically no yellow left, with a sweet aroma.